 A scarf by its very nature deconstructs what is on its surface, including its own predetermined boundary as it moves - continuously, revealing new perspectives and new interpretations of the work of art.

-Our aim is to create a dialogue with the art and our collectors’ own personal interpretation and style.
+By 'unframing art' we aim to create a dialogue with the art and our collectors’ own personal interpretation and style.

-Our scarves are collectible works of art, available in limited editions.
+Our scarves are unframed works of art, available in limited editions.
 We authenticate each piece we sell with a numbered certificate and every scarf comes housed in a Japanese-inspired archival wooden box.

 Every detail has been given careful attention and thought.
 Starting with the art, we ensure the accuracy of colour and selct the most suitable fabric to communicate its essence.
 Each scarf is produced and hand finished in Italy.